grzegdl/terraform-google-network/modules/bastion-host/README.md

 ### What is an OS Login profile?

-OS Login profiles are made up of a username and a single well-known  and SSH key per user.
+OS Login profiles are made up of a username and a single well-known SSH key per user.
 Generally, this username will take the form of the user's email with special characters replaced by underscores.
 So, `alice-doe@example.com` would become `alice_doe_example_com`.
 Organization admin can change this username; if that's the case, users can confirm their username with the `posixAccounts.username` field in `gcloud compute os-login describe-profile`.